A Lot or a Little?

 There's no cursing, but you'll hear some playground-style talk like "well, duh," "buzz off," and verbal jabs like "you slimy slug."

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 The series blends two marketing powerhouses in Lego and the Star Wars franchise, and toys and other products bearing the characters' images line store shelves.

 Parents Need to Know

-The LEGO Star Wars joint franchise has gained traction with fans, all of whom will celebrate the fact that The Yoda Chronicles spans three episodes rather than just one.
-Of course, this means more screen time for the marketing side of the show, since nothing makes LEGO more enticing than animated LEGO.
+The Lego Star Wars joint franchise has gained traction with fans, all of whom will celebrate the fact that Lego Star Wars: The Yoda Chronicles spans three episodes rather than just one.
+Of course, this means more screen time for the marketing side of the show, since nothing makes Lego more enticing than animated Lego.
 But that's a relatively small price to pay for this gem of creativity and comedy.